sean-gugler/DeathmazeFairPlay/README.md

 ## Saved Game file

-WARNING: The original game (editions 1 through 3) save the game directly to track 3, sector 0.
+WARNING: The original game (editions 1 through 3) saves the game directly to track 3, sector 0.
 This is safe on the provided disk because I've allocated a "RESERVED" file to protect that sector.
 The same may not be true if you copy the files to another disk, so be careful!
 The safest (though wasteful) thing to do is use a completely blank disk for saved games.

 The **Fair Play** edition saves the game to a proper DOS file through ordinary catalog allocation.
 This edition and its save file are safe to transport by ordinary means to any other disk.
 Probably won't work in ProDOS, though.

+The original game required saving to slot 6, drive 1.
+The Fair Play edition will save to the same slot and drive the game was launched from.

 ## Bugs fixed in later retail
 * Breaking an item now clears it from the inventory display.